TheOdinProject/curriculum/new_course/1_programming_fundementals/arrays.md

 ### Introduction
-At the beginning of this section, you learned about creating and manipulating individual numbers and strings and assigning them to variables.
-In real-world development, where you'll be working with dozens (and even hundreds!) of variables, working with numbers and strings individually will be tedious, if not impossible.
+At the beginning of this section, you learned how to create and manipulate numbers and strings and how to assign them to variables.
+In real-world development, where you'll be working with dozens (and even hundreds!) of variables, working with numbers and strings individually is tedious, if not impossible.

-One way Ruby allows you to represent a collection of data types is with the use of **arrays**.
-Rather than working on individual variables, numbers, or strings at a time, an array allows you to create and manipulate an ordered and indexed collection of them (known as **elements** within the array).
-Think of arrays as a list!
-An array can contain any combination of variables, numbers, strings, or other Ruby objects (including other arrays), though it is advised that you keep similar data types in any one array.
+One way Ruby allows you to represent a collection of data is with **arrays**, which you can think of as lists.
+Rather than working with individual variables, numbers, or strings, an array allows you to create and manipulate an ordered and indexed collection of these dat.
+The individual variables, numbers, or strings within an array are known as **elements**.
+An array can contain any combination of variables, numbers, strings, or other Ruby objects (including other arrays), although it is advisable to keep similar data types in any one array.

 ### Learning Outcomes
 By the end of this lesson, you should be able to do the following: